AnshuSharma-164/CSI4107_Assignment_1/README.txt

 -------------------------------------------------------------------------------------------------------------------------------
 On your windows machine, download the code from github and using the command prompt, change directory to the assignment folder.

-Once inside the CSI4107_Assignment_1 folder, run the following command to load the assignment
+Once inside the CSI4107_Assignment_1 folder, run the following command to load the assignment:

 	Python A1.py

+The file should then run and display the required results

 -------------------------------------------------------------------------------------------------------------------------------
 Explanation of Algorithm and Samples